-Cost Cutting In The Right Places
+Cost Cutting In The Right Place

-Instead of cutting marketing and advertising costs, an effective plan would be to increase your budget in those areas by shifting the funds from other places where you CAN cut costs.
+Instead of cutting marketing and advertising costs, an effective plan would be to increase your budget in those areas by shifting the funds from other places where you can cut costs.